brunogasparetto/AdobeConnectClient/entities.md

     ->setFolderId(12345);
 ```

-## Principal ##
+### Principal

-A Principal is an user, group and others not objects.
+A Principal is user, group and others not objects.

 ```php
 <?php